Categorical properties and homological conjectures for bounded extensions of algebras: Introduction

-This result is of independent interest as it generalises some known criteria appeared in the litterature; see \cite{HP17} and \cite[Theorem I (ii)]{OPS19}.
+This result is of independent interest as it generalises some known criteria appeared in the literatures; see \cite{HP17} and \cite[Theorem I (ii)]{OPS19}.

 We first apply Theorem \ref{main-thm} to several homological conjectures, which are still open now.
 These conjectures play important roles in representation theory of finite dimensional algebras and homological algebra.
-Our third main result concerns reductions of some homological conjectures via bounded extensions. \begin{Thm} {\rm (Theorem~\ref{main-cor-semt-1} and \ref{main-cor-semt-2})} Let $B\subset A$ be a bounded extension.
-Then the following statements hold: \begin{itemize} \item[$(1)$] $B$ satisfies the finitistic dimension conjecture if and only if so does $A$.
+Our third main result concerns reductions of these homological conjectures via bounded extensions.
+Note that for Han's conjecture the following result was firstly proved by Cibils, Lanzilotta, Marcos, and Solotar in \cite{CLMS22} for left or right bounded extensions. \begin{Thm}[Theorem~\ref{main-cor-semt-1} and \ref{main-cor-semt-2}] Let $B\subset A$ be a bounded extension.
+Then the following statements hold: \begin{itemize} \item[$(1)$] $B$ satisfies the finitistic dimension conjecture if and only if so does $A$;

-\item[$(2)$] $B$ satisfies Han's conjecture if and only if so does $A$.
+\item[$(2)$] $B$ satisfies Han's conjecture if and only if so does $A$;

 \item[$(3)$] $B$ satisfies Keller's conjecture if and only if so does $A$. \end{itemize}